Unaxiom/unnotify/README.md

     // This is OPTIONAL
     // Do something here as the user has cancelled
 });

+// To display a notification with an input var inpID = unnotify.input("Text you want to display along with an input", {
+    type: 'warning',
+    animateIn: 'lightSpeedIn',
+    animateOut: 'bounceOut',
+}, function(evt, inpID, valueEntered) {
+    // This is the onNext event handler
+    // valueEntered is the value that was entered by the user in the input field }, function(evt, inpID) {
+    // This is the on-cancel event handler
+    // This is OPTIONAL
+})

 // To close the notification programatically unnotify.destroy(notificationID);